VodkaSodaBrah/dreamers/README.md

 ## Project Structure

-- `time_series_analysis.py`: Main Python script with all the analysis and model training.
+- `train.py & test.py`: Main Python scripts with all the analysis and model training.
 - `synthetic_time_series.csv`: Sample dataset used for the analysis.
-- `/models`: Directory where trained models are saved.
+- `/Analysis`: Directory where trained models are saved.
-- `/plots`: Directory for saved plots and data visualizations.
+- `/Analysis`: Directory for saved plots and data visualizations.

 ## Getting Started